DaZ-CYBER/eagle-/source/about/index.md

 top_img: /images/cyberpunk-red.jpg
 ---

-My name is Daniel Feliciano.
+My name is Daz.
 I am a certified Red Team Operator and recently graduated student from Pennsylvania State University at University Park.
 I have completed a major in Cybersecurity Analytics & Operations and a minor in Information Sciences & Technology.
 During my time at Penn State, I was the 2023 team captain of Penn State’s renowned ethical hacking team, a subsidiary of the larger Competitive Cybersecurity Organization at Penn State.
 I am also interested in culinary arts and traveling.

 Offensive security is not just a tool that can be used to describe and discover vulnerabilities in organization's in question, it can also be used as a learning experience in ethical hackers and security analysts alike.
 Data protection, resource retention, and public safety are all factors that contribute to the success of an organization.